 To access a server through SOAP, format your URL as follows:

-To access a particular service through SOAP, use this format:
+To access a particular service through SOAP, use the following format:

 http://gisserver.domain.com:6080/arcgis/services/folder/service/service type (required for some services)/capability type (required for some services)